paurkedal/ocaml-caqti/README.md

 As the main entry point, you would normally use either of

-    Caqti_lwt : Caqti_sigs.CONNECT with type 'a io = 'a Lwt.t
+    Caqti_lwt : Caqti_sigs.CAQTI with type 'a io = 'a Lwt.t
-    Caqti_async : Caqti_sigs.CONNECT with type 'a io = 'a Deferred.Or_error.t
+    Caqti_async : Caqti_sigs.CAQTI with type 'a io = 'a Deferred.Or_error.t

 which is provided by `caqti.lwt` or `caqti.async`, respectively.
 These provide a connect functions which receives an URI, loads the appropriate